jrmeier/fast-trade/README.md

 `ft help`

-To run a backtest, the csv datafile needs to be passed in, along with the strategy file.
+To run a backtest, the csv datafile needs to be passed in, along with the backtest file.
 On the command line, anything passed in can be overwritten with an argument and value.
 For example, the chart_period can be overwritten from the strat file by just passing it in.
 This will print out a summary of the backtest

 Basic usage